• Skip to main content

 Blueberry lemon cookie dough scooped out and on parchment paper.

-After taking the cookies out of the oven, leave them on the cookie pan for a couple of minutes before moving them to a wire rack to finish cooling.
+After taking the cookies out of the oven, leave them on the cookie pan for a minute before moving them to a wire rack to finish cooling.
 After they have cooled, I sprinkle a little powdered sugar on top of each cookie.

 Blueberry Lemon with Mascarpone Cookies